 - Inspect doors and windows to make sure they’re properly sealed to keep the warm air out of your home.
 Consider replacing worn-out weather-stripping on widow sashes and door jams.
 Use caulk or spray foam to seal cracks and holes in the home’s outer perimeter.
 Potential problem areas include where building materials meet (foundation and drywall for example) and where utility lines or pipes penetrate the outer walls.

 - Check your ceiling fans when the weather warms up to make sure the blade rotation is counter-clockwise.
 In some homes, the rotation is switched to clockwise for the winter months, to allow upward air flow to redistribute warm air that collects high in a room.
 With the counter-clockwise rotation, the fans blow the air downward, where it creates a cooling effect in the room.
 This allows you to turn up the thermostat a few degrees and use less energy (and money) cooling your home.
+Get in the habit of turning off ceiling fans in unoccupied rooms; that just wastes energy.

 Professional Spring AC/Heat Pump Maintenance